robotframework/SeleniumLibrary/CONTRIBUTING.rst

 instead of creating them based on the master branch.
 This is especially important if you plan to work on multiple pull requests at the same time.

-This project requires that pull request contains linear history of commits and we do not allow that pull request contains merge commits or other noise.
+This project asks that prior to making an enhancement pull request that you discuss the enhancement with the team.
+We wish to avoid having you spend effort on an ehancement that won't match with the project.
+We require that a pull request contains linear history of commits and we do not allow that pull request contains merge commits or other noise.
 This helps the review process and makes the maintenance easier for the project administrators.
 Generally it is recommended to do `git pull --rebase`  instead of the `git pull --merge` when there is need pull changes from upstream.

 Coding conventions
 ------------------

+The SeleniumLibrary team is currently reviewing, revising, and updating the coding conventions during Q1 2024.
+Knowing these coding conventions are seen as a good practice, we are leaving these here as recommendations in the mean time but are not forcing this as a requirement for accepting pull requests.

 SeleniumLibrary uses the general Python code conventions defined in `PEP-8`_.
 In addition to that, we try to write `idiomatic Python`_